Poole Lifeboat Station: History

+Poole Old Lifeboat Museum

+A year after the boathouse at Fisherman's Dock was closed in 1974, the old boathouse became an RNLI museum.
+It was handed back to the council in 1991.

+The centrepiece of the museum is the Surf-class lifeboat Thomas Kirk Wright, on loan from the National Maritime Museum.
+This had been operated from Poole when the station was in the same building on Fisherman's Dock.
+It was the station's first motor lifeboat, built in 1939 and withdrawn in 1962.
+In 1940 it had been one of the lifeboats involved in the Dunkirk evacuation.

 Description

 The crew facilities and storeroom occupies one part of a larger brick-built building facing the water on Poole Quay.
 The upper floor is set into the roof with a large window overlooking the lifeboat's pontoon.
-The boathouse for the ILB is moored alongside this pontoon and is constructed of corrugated metal.
+The floating boathouse for the ILBs is moored alongside this pontoon adjacent to the Lifting Bridge.